mli/new-docs/python/guide/module/gluon/init.md

 net.collect_params()
 ```

+We see all the dimensions have been determined and the parameters initialized.
+This is because dimensional inference and parameter initialization have been
+performed in a lazy manner, so they are performed only when needed.
+In the
+above case, they are performed as a prerequisite to the forward computation.

-The main difference to before is that as soon as we knew the input
+Dimensional inference works like this: as soon as we knew the input
 dimensionality, $\mathbf{x} \in \mathbb{R}^{20}$ it was possible to define the
 weight matrix for the first layer, i.e. $\mathbf{W}_1 \in \mathbb{R}^{256 \times
 20}$.
 With that out of the way, we can progress to the second layer, define its
 dimensionality to be $10 \times 256$ and so on through the computational graph
 and bind all the dimensions as they become available.

-Once this is known, we can
+Once this is known, we can proceed by initializing parameters.
+This is the
-proceed by initializing parameters.
-This is the solution to the three problems
+solution to the three problems outlined above.
-outlined above.

 ## Deferred Initialization in Practice